hbkwong/familyfridaydemo/README.md

 # Family Friday Demo

 This repo builds a responsive email template to solicit feedback from teammates after Family Friday meals.
-Since information collected from the email can offer actionable insights, the email posts all relevant information to a database.
+Since information collected from the email can offer actionable insights, the email stores all relevant information to a database.
 As such, the email is realized with Rails app with a PostgreSQL database.

 ![Email](app/assets/images/template.png)

 ## Class structure

-To streamline the persistence of data captured, information is divided into primary tables:
+To streamline the persistence of data captured, information is divided into four primary tables:
 - `Restaurant`, which holds basic information of the Family Friday restaurant: logo, name, and yelp_link
-- `User` (e.g., "A-Lister" or "member"), which captures vital information such as email (how do teammates receive the email without an email address?), name, and team
+- `User` (e.g., "A-Lister" or "member"), which captures vital information such as name, team, and email (how do teammates receive the email without an email address?)
 - `Lunch`, which represents the Family Friday event itself.
 The lunch is tied to a restaurant_id as well as a unique name
-- `Review`, originally designed to be a join-table for User and Lunch, but grew to store the rating as well
+- `Review`, originally designed to be a join-table for User and Lunch, but now includes a column for rating as well

 Models for these tables include relevant associations.
 For example, since the `Review` table holds a foreign key (`lunch_id`) that corresponds to a column in the `Lunch` table (no pun intended), a given review must belong to a lunch.
 Reversing this relationship, a lunch may have many reviews.
 A snippet of the `Lunch` model: